ISCHEMIC STROKE / ACUTE THERAPY

 • mild or resolving deficit or, conversely, severe stroke

-• aggressive treatment with parenteral antihypertensives to achieve target blood pressure before starting IVT
+• aggressive treatment with parenteral antihypertensives to achieve target blood pressure prior to IVT initiation

 • use of oral anticoagulants

-• low risk of sICH (→ see here for thrombolysis-related ICH classification)
+• stroke mimics are associated with a low risk of sICH (→ refer to thrombolysis-related ICH classification for details)

 • according to SITS-ISTR, the risk of parenchymal hematoma in stroke mimics was 1.2% [Keselman, 2019]